 Anions and Cations Difference - Meaning, Example, Types, Uses, FAQs

-Atoms and electrons that gain and lose one valance Electron form the ions.
-The ion form after the gain of the electron is called an anion and the ion which forms after the loss of an electron is called a cation.
-The anion carries the negative charge and the cation carries the positive charge.
-A cation is smaller in size than an anion
+Atoms become charged when they gain or lose electrons, forming ions.
+These ions are of two types: cations and anions.
+Atoms and electrons are those that can gain or lose one valence electron from ions.
+The ion formed after the gain of an electron is called an anion, and the ion that forms after the loss of an electron is called a cation.
+The anion carries the negative charge, and the cation carries the positive charge.
+A cation is smaller in size than an anion.

 This Story also Contains